andrewmoise/grits/REFERENCE.md

 There are no symbolic links.

-You can use `glob({pattern})` to get a list of files matching the pattern.
-It's not a "shell command"; it's just a normal async function, so you will do things like `rm(... await glob('*.txt'))`.
+You can use `gsh.glob({pattern})` to get a list of files matching the pattern.
+It's not a "shell command"; it's just a normal async function, so you will do things like `gsh.rm(... await gsh.glob('*.txt'))`.

 ## Permissions

 Anonymous access to the system is permitted, although you won't be able to write much.
 Generally speaking, you will want to log yourself in "globally" via an auth cookie.
-Use `login(username, password, {g:1})`.
-You can also log in only for the current session (current tab), which may be useful for superuser access; for example via `login('glenda', password)`.
+Use `gsh.login(username, password, {g:1})`.
+You can also log in only for the current session (current tab), which may be useful for superuser access; for example via `gsh.login('glenda', password)`.

 The permissions system which maps users to what they can do within the file store is designed to be simple, and adapted to our specific needs: